-The article explains the main specifications, datasheet and application notes of the IC LM123 which is a 5V, 3 amp fixed voltage regulator IC.
+The article explains the main specifications, datasheet and circuit application notes of the IC LM123, LM323 which are precision 5V, 3 amp fixed voltage regulator IC.

 We have learned a lot regarding the IC7805 which is also a 5V fixed voltage regulator having excellent line and load regulation attributes.

 However these are specified to produce a maximum of 1 Amp output, and therefore become less useful for higher current applications.

 The IC LM123 includes all the impressive features of its above smaller counterpart and yet is enhanced for handling up to 3 Amps of load current.

 The main features and specifications of this 5V, 3 Amp fixed voltage regulator can be studied from the following discussion:

 - Not more than 30W Power Dissipation

 - No external component required for acquiring the rated 5V output